 Property, Plant and Equipment.
 Property, plant and equipment are carried at cost.
 Depreciation is calculated using the straight-line method over the estimated useful life of each asset.
 Estimated useful lives for significant classes of assets are as follows: buildings and improvements, 10 to 39 years; and machinery and equipment, 3 to 25 years.
 Repairs and maintenance charges are expensed as incurred.
-The Company sold miscellaneous property, plant and equipment in the normal course of business.
+The Company sells miscellaneous property, plant and equipment in the normal course of business.

 Asset Impairment.
 The Company periodically evaluates the carrying value of long-lived assets to be held and used and held for sale for impairment when events and circumstances warrant such a review.
 The carrying value of a long-lived asset is considered impaired when the anticipated undiscounted cash flow from such asset is less than its carrying value.
 In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair value of the long-lived asset.
 Fair value is determined primarily using the anticipated cash flows discounted at a rate commensurate with the risk involved.
 Losses on long-lived assets to be disposed of are determined in a similar manner, except that the fair values are primarily based on independent appraisals and preliminary or definitive contractual arrangements less costs to dispose.
-The Company recognized no impairment losses in fiscal years 2017, 2016 or 2015.
+The Company recognized no impairment losses in fiscal years 2018, 2017 or 2016.

 Goodwill and Other Intangibles.
-The Company accounts for goodwill and other intangible assets in accordance with the provisions of FASB ASC 350, Intangibles-Goodwill and Other ("ASC 350").
+The Company accounts for goodwill and other intangible assets in accordance with the provisions of FASB ASC 350, Intangibles-Goodwill and Other.
 As such, the Company tests goodwill annually for impairment.
-The Company has identified two reporting units, factory-built housing and financial services.
-As of April 1, 2017, all of the Company's goodwill is attributable to its factory-built housing reporting unit.
+The Company has identified two reporting segments: factory-built housing and financial services.
+As of March 31, 2018, all of the Company's goodwill is attributable to its factory-built housing reporting segment.
 Certain intangibles are considered indefinite-lived and others are finite-lived and are amortized over their useful lives.
+Finite-lived intangibles are amortized over 3 to 15 years on a straight-line basis and are reviewed for possible impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 Indefinite-lived intangible assets are assessed annually for impairment first by making a qualitative assessment, and if necessary, performing a quantitative assessment and recording an impairment charge if the fair value of the asset is less than its carrying amount.

-The Company performed its annual goodwill impairment analysis as of April 1, 2017 in accordance with Accounting Standards Update ("ASU") No. 2011-08, Intangibles-Goodwill and Other (Topic 350): Testing Goodwill for Impairment.
+The Company performed its annual goodwill impairment analysis as of March 31, 2018.
 The analysis determined that the fair value of the reporting unit was greater than the carrying value.
-As a result, no impairment was determined to be necessary for fiscal years 2017 or 2016.
+As a result, no impairment was determined to be necessary for fiscal years 2018, 2017 or 2016.